How can we assess human-agent interactions? Case studies in software agent design: Correlating results with benchmarks

 \section{Correlating results with benchmarks}

-Finally, we present an exploratory analysis of how our findings compare to static benchmarks.
+Finally, we present an exploratory analysis of how our findings compare to benchmarks.
 In particular, we focus on our first case study on varying LLM models because that led to the most drastic changes in human ratings.
 We consider a variety of 7 benchmarks that test agentic software engineering tasks that range from improving code bases~\citep{jimenez2023swe,vijayvargiya2025interactive} to writing tests and fixing continuous integration~\citep{mundler2024swt,bogomolov2024long}.
 We categorize human-agent trajectories into corresponding categories of tasks and compare $\Delta_H$ (i.e., the change in human ratings) and $\Delta_B$ (i.e., the change in benchmark performance).

-\paragraph{Static benchmarks don't tell the whole story.} Table~\ref{tab:ai_comparison_summary} shows the comparison between $\Delta_H$ and $\Delta_B$ on the case study that varies LLM models.
+\textbf{Static benchmarks don't tell the whole story.} Table~\ref{tab:ai_comparison_summary} shows the comparison between $\Delta_H$ and $\Delta_B$ on the case study that varies LLM models.
 We find a moderate positive correlation on the \texttt{claude-3.7-sonnet} and \texttt{claude-4-sonnet} comparison.
 However, we observe a weak negative correlation on the \texttt{claude-4-sonnet} and \texttt{gpt-5} (i.e., $\rho =0.66$ vs $-0.11$).
-This shows a disconnect between static benchmarks and user satisfaction, and thus we should not always take benchmark improvements at face value, as there may be additional deployment challenges when humans are involved.
+This means that we should not always take benchmark improvements at face value as there may be additional deployment challenges when humans are involved.
 Interestingly, we see the most alignment in tasks like testing (e.g., SWT-Bench~\citep{mundler2024swt}) and administrative tasks (e.g., The Agent Company~\citep{xu2024theagentcompany})---where both $\Delta_H$ and $\Delta_B$ are the same sign---which are not the standard type of ``bug fixing'' task that many agentic coding benchmarks are built around.
 Similarly, we find the largest $|\Delta_H|$ to be from fixing continuous integration issues, rather than simply working on the code base.
-These results suggest the importance of moving beyond standard SWE-Bench-like evaluations even for benchmarks.
+These results suggest the importance of moving beyond SWE-Bench-like evaluations even for benchmarks.